agarrharr/adam.garrett-harris.com/_posts/2013-10-23-how-to-precompile-handlebars-templates.markdown

 {% highlight ruby %}
 handlebars -m js/templates/> js/templates/templates.js{% endhighlight %}

-Then in your html, all you have to include is that one file plus handlebars:
+Then in your html, all you have to include is that one file plus handlebars (and you only need the runtime version):

 {% highlight html %}
-<script src="js/handlebars.js"></script>
+<script src="js/handlebars.runtime.js"></script>
 <script src="js/templates/templates.js"></script>
 {% endhighlight %}